afalter/Docker-TV-MOSAIC/README.md

 Enjoy your favorite programs on all TV screens in house with Kodi and DLNA clients

+This docker ist especially created Form usage with unRAID, as it sets UID and GID top 99:100.
 ## Volumes

 Currently the volumes are: